Changing kids' lives, one bike at a time

-In 2011, Children's Hospital Colorado and UnitedHealthcare launched Bikes For Life
+In 2011, Children's Hospital Colorado launched Bikes For Life

 , a program created to help kids develop healthy lifestyle habits through bicycling.
-Now in its fourth year, Bikes For Life will be providing bikes and safety training to more than 300 children in the Denver-Metro area, as well as community Bike Rodeo events that will be open to the public.
+Now in its fourth year, Bikes For Life will be providing bikes and safety training to more than 300 children in the Denver-Metro area.
 Bikes For Life has partnered with BikeSource to host the bicycle distribution and safety clinics for the children enrolled in the program.

 Watch coverage of Pro Cyclist Rory Sutherland talk about the second phase of the Bikes For Life program on 9News.

-Watch coverage of a program family talk about their experience in Bikes For Life on 9News.
+Watch coverage of a family talk about their experience in Bikes For Life on 9News.

 Bicycling is an excellent sport to learn at an early age-it gets kids and families outside, offers an alternative and active form of transportation and develops a skill that can be used a lifetime.